vtex/faststore/README.md

 This project has a very well defined list of priorities.
 When solving an issue, a lower-ranking priority must not degrade or override an upper ranking priority.
 The priorities are all about the stores' user experience and retailer satisfaction about it.
 For us that means:

-1. Performance
+1. Performance - Great score on Lighthouse and Core Web Vitals
-2. Stability - e2e tests are complete and make sure the critical paths are covered
+2. Stability - E2E tests are complete and make sure the critical paths are covered
 3. No fork - Features should be delivered by dependencies and not by a store fork
-4. Feature completion
+4. Feature completion - Enable you to craft your custom ecommerce experience

 ## Why Jamstack and Gatsby?
 The main points of Jamstack are performance and stability.
 This is very well aligned to our core philosophy.